-Redirection is the use of HTTP status codes 301 or 302 to redirect the client to a different location, which involves an additional client round trip.
+Rewriting uses HTTP status codes such as 301 or 302 to redirect the client to a different location.
+This involves an additional client round trip.

-For example, you can modify the path of a request, such as http://www.contoso.com/sharepoint/default.aspx, which is forwarded to the SharePoint server as http://sharepoint.perimeter.example.com/default.aspx.
-This is referred to as an asymmetrical path.
+You can change a request path, such as http://www.contoso.com/sharepoint/default.aspx.
+This path can be forwarded to the SharePoint server as http://sharepoint.perimeter.example.com/default.aspx.
+This is known as an asymmetrical path.

-SharePoint Server 2007/2010/2013 do NOT support asymmetrical paths.
 The path of the URL must be symmetrical between the public URL and the internal URL.
-In the above example, this means that the /SharePoint/default.aspx portion of the URL must not be modified by any external tool.
+In the example in the table, this means that the /SharePoint/default.aspx part of the URL must not be changed by any external tool.

 Note All the scenarios in this section use the Application Request Routing (ARR) server as the proxy, and use URL Rewrite to change the URL.